strigo/shwain/README.md

 Note that the following documentation relates to the code currently in the master branch.
 If you want to view docs for previous versions, please choose the relevant release in the "releases" tab.

 AFAIK, shwain only supports bash 4+.
-If you want a logger for zsh, sh, ksh, tcsh, fish, or whatever the fuck else you think will make you live-a-little-bit-longer-but-still-on-the-verge-of-a-nervous-breakdown, submit a PR.
+If you want a logger for zsh, sh, ksh, tcsh, fish, or whatever else you think will make you live-a-little-bit-longer-but-still-on-the-verge-of-a-nervous-breakdown, submit a PR.

 ## Installation